upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

-Decentralized, electrical energy networks have special demands on operating and control procedures to ensure a continuous and efficient energy supply and at the same time play an important role in the integration of renewable energy sources. [@Guerrero2013] This applies both in connection with conventional power grids and for power supply in remote areas [@Lund2017].
+Decentralized, electrical energy networks have special demands on operating and control procedures to ensure a continuous and efficient energy supply and simultaneously play an important role in the integration of renewable energy sources. [@Guerrero2013] This applies both in connection with conventional power grids and for power supply in remote areas [@Lund2017].
 Due to their high efficiency and flexibility, the integration of power electronic converters in electrical energy grid is increasing.